The Empowering Children Primary School

 The Aims of Primary Education

-Occupational skills at a beginning level
+- Occupational skills at a beginning level

-Positive attitude towards themselves, Their cultural background, towards work and the process of community and national development
+- A positive attitude towards themselves, their cultural background, towards work and the process of community and national development